Menu Trigger

 Nutrition Services

-LBUSD provides one breakfast and one lunch each school day at no cost to any student who requests them.
+Under California’s Universal School Meals Program, all students are eligible to receive two free meals per school day (breakfast and lunch), regardless of household income or eligibility status.
 No registration is required.
 Meals are freshly prepared from scratch using locally sourced ingredients whenever possible, served in sustainable packaging, and shaped with student input to be both nutritious and enjoyable.
 Our menus meet federal and state nutrition standards, including appropriate portions of fruits, vegetables, whole grains, and lean proteins.
 Nutrition and allergen information is available for all menu items, and accommodations can be made for students with food allergies or special dietary needs.

 View Menus